Changes to inheritance tax reliefs - frequently asked questions

 Exempt Gifts

 Certain gifts are exempt from IHT without needing to be on the “7-year clock” (i.e. the gift is not brought back into the IHT calculation if you pass away within the 7-year period after the gift.
 Please see PET rules below for further details).
-This includes for example, gifts made between married couples or civil partners (unless the recipient spouse is not a long-term UK resident); gifts made to charities; gifts within the annual exempt limit of £3,000; or regular gifts made out of surplus income.
+This includes for example, gifts made between married couples or civil partners (unless the recipient spouse is not a long-term UK resident); gifts made directly to UK charities; gifts within the annual exempt limit of £3,000; or regular gifts made out of surplus income.

 To qualify as a regular gift made out of surplus income, the gift must meet the following conditions as set out under section 21 of the Inheritance Tax Act 1984 (IHTA 1984)):